Electronic invoicing in the United Arab Emirates

 Invoices must be stored for a period of 7 years.

-How the electronic invoice model works
+How the 5-corner model works in the UAE

 Key components of the model: